S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Stardust Chollima/README.md

 recruiter, the attacker used a lure of job offer to attract the attention and confidence of the target

+This attack is based on a scenario that seems very natural and realistic.
+The attackers conduct job interviews in a completely normal way, and then inform the victim that they’ve been accepted for the position.
+Naturally, when someone gets accepted for a job, it’s expected that they will receive access to a company email or be asked to install certain programs required to start their tasks.

+The scenario appears completely logical  they might add you to the company’s Slack server, or ask you to download specialized tools or software.
+In some cases, they even ask you to start learning a new language like Spanish, and they tell you that they’ve already purchased a chair for you.
+All you need to do is install a certain application and enter your personal information into it.

+But in reality, that application runs in the background and silently downloads a backdoor, giving the attackers unauthorized access to your device.

+And the real objective of the attack is not the job itself, but the information on your personal device.
+Many people still keep sensitive data from their previous jobs on their laptops  such as documents, projects, or login credentials.
+So, the attacker is indirectly targeting the company the victim previously worked at, or even the one they’re currently working for, by using the victim’s personal machine.

+Instead of launching a direct attack on the company, they exploit normal human behavior  like the desire to find a better job  and target individuals who already have access or sensitive knowledge.
+This gives the attacker a hidden entry point to breach organizations without raising suspicion.

 ## The second stage (Fake job application - Backdoor Downloader by base64)